Skip to content

 ></iframe>

-• allow-popups: Allows the iframe to open new windows
+• allow-popups - lets the iframe open new windows

-• allow-popups-to-escape-sandbox: Permits popups to have fewer restrictions than their parent iframe
+• allow-popups-to-escape-sandbox - popups get fewer restrictions than the parent iframe

 <iframe